Location

 The oN5 project is detailed in five technical bulletins covering its wood technology, regulatory engagement, high-performance construction, off-site construction experience, and on-site project delivery.

-John Hemsworth and Robert Malczyk discuss the impact of two key wood projects in two BC communities, and explain how oN5, a four-storey office building located in Vancouver’s Mount Pleasant neighbourhood uses insulative cross-laminated timber (CLT) assemblies along with a damage-resistant seismic design built to a Passive House standard.
+John Hemsworth and Robert Malczyk discuss the impact of two key wood projects in two B.C. communities, and explain how oN5, a four-storey office building located in Vancouver’s Mount Pleasant neighbourhood uses insulative CLT assemblies along with a damage-resistant seismic design built to a Passive House standard.